AIHubCentral/docs/assets/Realtime Voice Changer/Local/vonovox.md

 - Currently stable
 - It doesn't use a Web User Interface, meaning that it is less prone to errors and opens on it's own window
 - Easily reduces delay on Windows via facilitating the WASAPI/ASIO Backend process
-- Lets you choose the embedder, including spin
+- Lets you choose the embedder, including Spin and ContentVec
+- Adds the pretty new swift f0 pitch extraction method
 - Uses TF32 Inference by default, which is more precise than FP16, and has very very slightly less precision/quality but better performance compared to FP32
 - Fixed 2.7+ Extra Time Cut Off Issues
 - Extra Effects, such as "Noise Gate"